Pet Sitter Instructions for Pet Care

 Additional Tips

 If you opt to send your dog to a pet sitter, the sitter could be hired help or a family member or friend, depending on your preferences and needs.
-A few summers ago, when we decided to take a week long vacation, we asked family if they could watch Lulu.
+When we have taken a week long vacation in the past, we asked family if they could watch Lulu.
+Kenneling her for a week seemed very long and thankfully we had family that offered to help.

-We asked family members who have pet sat before, have been around Lulu a lot and who Lulu seems to enjoy.
-They do not have a dog of their own but have had them in the past – which was also reassuring.
+At the time particular family members who have pet sat before, have been around Lulu a lot and who Lulu seems to enjoy.
+They did not have a dog of their own but have had them in the past – which was also reassuring.
 In preparation for Lulu’s stay I wrote up guidelines on how to care for her.
 Today I am sharing a few ideas to include on your tip sheet for pet sitter instructions.

 This can be helpful for pets staying overnight, for an extended period of time or even a pet sitter who agrees to come to your home to check on your animal – instead of taking them under their own wing.
 They will need dog sitter instructions.